 Global Heavyweights Join InFlavour Speaker Roster to Help Reshape Regional F&B Ecosystem This October

-His Royal Highness Prince Khaled bin Alwaleed Al Saud, CEO of investment group KBW, will join celebrity chefs Marco Pierre White and Manal Al Alem on the powerful line-up of conference speakers, with the star power trio complemented by a host of industry leaders from companies such as Big Idea Drinks, Ossiano, and Kitopi, the world's leading multibrand restaurant and tech unicorn.
+His Royal Highness Prince Khaled bin Alwaleed Al Saud, Founder and CEO of KBW Ventures, will join celebrity chefs Marco Pierre White and Manal Al Alem on the powerful line-up of conference speakers, with the star power trio complemented by a host of industry leaders from companies such as Big Idea Drinks, Ossiano, and Kitopi, the world's leading multibrand restaurant and tech unicorn.

 Often considered the ‘Godfather of Modern Cooking’, Marco Pierre White is a passionate advocate for the F&B industry’s ongoing maturity and progression.
 He said it is “an honour and a privilege” to headline the first InFlavour event.